gardener/etcd-druid/docs/proposals/multi-node/README.md

 Though [ephemeral](#ephemeral) persistence has performance and logistics advantages, it is recommended to start with [persistent](#persistent) data for the member pods.
+In addition to the reasons and concerns listed above, there is also the additional concern that in case of [backup failure](#backup-failure), the risk of additional data loss is a bit higher if ephemeral persistence is used (simultaneous quoram loss is sufficient) when compared to persistent storage (simultaenous quorum loss with majority persistence loss is needed).
-The idea is to gain experience about how frequently member containers/pods get restarted/recreated, how frequently leader election happens among members of an etcd cluster and how frequently etcd clusters lose quorum.
+The risk might still be acceptable but the idea is to gain experience about how frequently member containers/pods get restarted/recreated, how frequently leader election happens among members of an etcd cluster and how frequently etcd clusters lose quorum.
 Based on this experience, we can move towards using [ephemeral](#ephemeral) (perhaps even [in-memory](#in-memory)) persistence for the member pods.

-## Health Check

-The etcd main container and the etcd-backup-restore sidecar containers will be configured with livenessProbe and readinessProbe which will indicate the health of the containers and effectively the corresponding ETCD cluster member pod.

-### Cutting off client requests on backup failure

-At present, in the single-node ETCD instances, etcd-druid configures the readinessProbe of the etcd main container to probe the healthz endpoint of the etcd-backup-restore sidecar which considers the status of the latest backup upload in addition to the regular checks about etcd and the side car being up and healthy.
-This has the effect of setting the etcd main container (and hence the etcd pod) as not ready if the latest backup upload failed.
-This results in the endpoints controller removing the pod IP address from the endpoints list for the service which eventually cuts off ingress traffic coming into the etcd pod via the etcd client service.
-The rationale for this is to fail early when the backup upload fails rather than continuing to serve requests while the gap between the last backup and the current data increases which might lead to unacceptably large amount of data loss if disaster strikes.

-This approach will not work in the multi-node scenario because we need the individual member pods to be able to talk to each other to maintain the cluster quorum when backup upload fails but need to cut off only client ingress traffic.

-In such a case, we will need two different services.
+## Separating peer and client traffic

+The current single-node ETCD cluster implementation in `etcd-druid` and `etcd-backup-restore` uses a single `service` object to act as the entry point for the client traffic.
+There is no separation or distinction between the client and peer traffic because there is not much benefit to be had by making that distinction.

+In the multi-node ETCD cluster scenario, it makes sense to distinguish between and separate the peer and client traffic.
+This can be done by using two `services`.

 - peer
   - To be used for peer communication.
 This could be a `headless` service.
 - client
   - To be used for client communication.
 This could be a normal `ClusterIP` service like it is in the single-node case.

-Also, the etcd main container readinessProbe of the member pods will then have to restrict themselves to just the etcd and the sidecar health and readiness and not consider the latest backup upload health which can be done in a different way as follows.
+The main advantage of this approach is that it makes it possible (if needed) to allow only peer to peer communication while blocking client communication.
+Such a thing might be required during some phases of some maintenance tasks (manual or automated).

+### Cutting off client requests

+At present, in the single-node ETCD instances, etcd-druid configures the readinessProbe of the etcd main container to probe the healthz endpoint of the etcd-backup-restore sidecar which considers the status of the latest backup upload in addition to the regular checks about etcd and the side car being up and healthy.
+This has the effect of setting the etcd main container (and hence the etcd pod) as not ready if the latest backup upload failed.
+This results in the endpoints controller removing the pod IP address from the endpoints list for the service which eventually cuts off ingress traffic coming into the etcd pod via the etcd client service.
+The rationale for this is to fail early when the backup upload fails rather than continuing to serve requests while the gap between the last backup and the current data increases which might lead to unacceptably large amount of data loss if disaster strikes.

+This approach will not work in the multi-node scenario because we need the individual member pods to be able to talk to each other to maintain the cluster quorum when backup upload fails but need to cut off only client ingress traffic.

+It is recommended to separate the backup health condition tracking taking appropriate remedial actions.
+With that, the backup health condition tracking is now separated to the [`BackupReady` condition](#conditions) in the [`Etcd` resource `status`](#status) and the cutting off of client traffic (which could now be done for more reasons than failed backups) can be achieved in a different way described [below](#manipulating-client-service-podselector).

 #### Manipulating Client Service podSelector

-Based on the health check criteria already considered by the etcd-backup-restore sidecar as well as the health of the last backup upload, if the health of either the etcd cluster or the last backup fails then some component can update the `podSelector` of the client service to add an additional label (say, unhealthy or disabled) such that the `podSelector` no longer matches the member pods created by the statefulset.
+The client traffic can be cut off by updating (manually or automatically by some component) the `podSelector` of the client service to add an additional label (say, unhealthy or disabled) such that the `podSelector` no longer matches the member pods created by the statefulset.
 This will result in the client ingress traffic being cut off.
 The peer service is left unmodified so that peer communication is always possible.

-This proposal recommends to enhance `etcd-backup-restore` (i.e. the leading `etcd-backup-restore` sidecar that is in charge of taking the backups at the moment) to implement the [above functionality](#manipulating-client-service-podselector).
+## Health Check

+The etcd main container and the etcd-backup-restore sidecar containers will be configured with livenessProbe and readinessProbe which will indicate the health of the containers and effectively the corresponding ETCD cluster member pod.

+### Backup Failure

+As described [above](#cutting-off-client-requests) using `readinessProbe` failures based on latest backup failure is not viable in the multi-node ETCD scenario.

+Though cutting off traffic by [manipulating client `service` `podSelector`](#manipulating-client-service-podselector) is workable, it may not be desirable.

+It is recommended that on backup failure, the leading `etcd-backup-restore` sidecar (the one that is responsible for taking backups at that point in time, as explained in the [backup section below](#backup), updates the [`BackupReady` condition](#conditions) in the [`Etcd` status](#status) and raises a high priority alert to the landscape operators but *_does not_* cut off the client traffic.

+The reasoning behind this decision to not cut off the client traffic on backup failure is to allow the Kubernetes cluster's control plane (which relies on the ETCD cluster) to keep functioning as long as possible and to avoid bringing down the control-plane due to a missed backup.

+The risk of this approach is that with a cascaded sequence of failures (on top of the backup failure), there is a chance of more data loss than the frequency of backup would otherwise indicate.

+To be precise, the risk of such an additional data loss manifests only when backup failure as well as a special case of quorum loss (majority of the members are not ready) happen in such a way that the ETCD cluster needs to be re-bootstrapped from the backup.
+As described [here](#recovering-an-etcd-cluster-from-failure-of-majority-of-members), re-bootstrapping the ETCD cluster requires restoration from the latest backup only when a majority of members no longer have uncorrupted data persistence.

+If [persistent storage](#persistent) is used, this will happen only when backup failure as well as a majority of the disks/volumes backing the ETCD cluster members fail simultaneously.
+This would indeed be rare and might be an acceptable risk.

+If [ephemeral storage](#ephemeral) is used (especially, [in-memory](#in-memory)), the data loss will happen if a majority of the ETCD cluster members become `NotReady` (requiring a pod restart) at the same time as the backup failure.
+This may not be as rare as majority members' disk/volume failure.
+The risk can be somewhat mitigated at least for planned maintenance operations by postponing potentially disruptive maintenance operations when `BackupReady` condition is `false` (vertical scaling, rolling updates, evictions due to node roll-outs).

+But in practice (when [ephemeral storage](#ephemeral) is used), the current proposal suggests restoring from the latest full backup even when a minority of ETCD members (even a single pod) [restart](#restarting-an-existing-member-of-an-etcd-cluster) both to speed up the process of the new member catching up to the latest revision but also to avoid load on the leading member which needs to supply the data to bring the new member up-to-date.
+But as described [here](#adding-a-new-member-to-an-etcd-cluster), in case of a minority member failure while using ephemeral storage, it is possible to restart the new member with empty data and let it fetch all the data from the leading member (only if backup is not accessible).
+Though this is suboptimal, it is workable given the constraints and conditions.
+With this, the risk of additional data loss in the case of ephemeral storage is only if backup failure as well as quorum loss happens.
+While this is still less rare than the risk of additional data loss in case of persistent storage, the risk might be tolerable.
+Provided the risk of quorum loss is not too high.
+This needs to be monitored/evaluated before opting for ephemeral storage.

+Given these constraints, it is better to dynamically avoid/postpone some potentially disruptive operations when `BackupReady` condition is `false`.
+This has the effect of allowing `n/2` members to be evicted when the backups are healthy and completely disabling evictions when backups are not healthy.
+1. Skip/postpone potentially disruptive maintenance operations (listed below) when the `BackupReady` condition is `false`.
+  1. Vertical scaling.
+  1. Rolling updates, Basically, any updates to the `StatefulSet` spec which includes vertical scaling.
+1. Dynamically toggle the `minAvailable` field of the [`PodDisruptionBudget`](#poddisruptionbudget) between `n/2 + 1` and `n` (where `n` is the ETCD desired cluster size) whenever the `BackupReady` condition toggles between `true` and `false`.

 This will mean that `etcd-backup-restore` becomes Kubernetes-aware.
 But there might be reasons for making `etcd-backup-restore` Kubernetes-aware anyway (e.g. to update the `etcd` resource [status](#status) with latest full snapshot details).
 This enhancement should keep `etcd-backup-restore` backward compatible.